JordyHers-org/flutter_resume_template/README.md

 ### Parameters

-- `withButtons` (required): A boolean value that determines whether or not to show the action buttons at the bottom of the template.
+- `withButtons` (optional): A boolean value that determines whether or not to show the action buttons at the bottom of the template.
-- `templateType` (optional): A string value that determines the template style.
-The available styles are `minimal`, `creative`, `modern`, and `classic`.
+- `TemplateType` (required): A string value that determines the template style.
+The available styles are `business`, `technical`, `modern`, and `classic`.
 - `onEmpty` (optional): A callback function that will be called when there is no data to display in the template.

 <br/>